mcreng/SmartCarSWTutorial18/2_intermediate.md

 ```

 Notice: actually the return 0 in the `int main()` is for this purpose.
 If the return value of the main function is not 0, the system will know there is an error.

+If a single true false value is not enough, you can return a enum value.

 ####  Array